cannonkeys/ck-docs/docs/satisfaction75/user_guide.md

 ## VIA Support

 You can use [VIA Configurator](https://github.com/olivia/via-config/releases) to configure your Satisfaction75 keyboard.
 It's a nice and intuitive way of setting up your keymaps.
-MechMerlin has made a cool demo of the VIA software available [here](https://www.youtube.com/watch?v=sAUO7_Ts4Pw)

 In addition to that, there is a special menu, made specifically for the Satisfaction75.
 From the default view, hit the "CUSTOM" header: